 for use with websites offering free media such as information, images,

-sound and video (“digital content”) for general use, with the facility for
+sound, and video (“digital content”) for general use, with the facility for

 range of different websites – particularly those designed for sharing

-Visitors are deemed to have accepted them as soon as they start using it.
+Visitors are deemed to have accepted them as soon as they start using your

 company registration details, trading address, and details of any relevant

 regulatory bodies or associations.
 For certain trades and professions,